 Several factors dictate the value of your business.
 Since these assets adjust constantly, your insurance policy must change to mirror these variations.
 Your agency may not require you to contact them when things fluctuate, but this practice can be beneficial for protecting your business.

 For instance, if your company’s revenue stream increased or decreased, you might be paying too much or too little to your provider.
 You could be eligible for a lower premium if your business declined, but you could owe money following a boost in profits.
-You also could owe more if your income exceeds the estimated revenue you gave to the policyholder.
+You could also owe more if your income exceeds the estimated revenue you gave to the policyholder.
 To avoid being surprised or caught off guard by the costly add-ons, stay in the loop and update your policy when you notice dramatic profit changes.

 Moving Or Updating Your Business Location